 - You may arm in PosHold mode but only once the GPS has 3D lock and the HDOP has dropped to 2.0 or lower.

-On an APM2 the board’s blue light will become solid when 3D lock is attained.
 On a Pixhawk the LED will become green (more details on LED patterns here).

 The HDOP value can be made clearly visible through the mission planner’s Quick screen by double clicking and then selecting “gpshdop” from the large grid of checkboxes.